nimuh/kegg-hgt/README.md

 ### Node features and types

-We have two types of nodes in this graph: compounds, which are represented by a MACCS structural key from the PubChem database, and KEGG Orthologs (KO) which are represented as dense vectors that are mean-pooled protein embeddings from the ESM-2 protein language model.
+We have two types of nodes in this graph: compounds, which are represented by a MACCS structural key from the PubChem database, and KEGG Orthologs (KO) which are represented as dense vectors that are mean-pooled protein embeddings from the ESM-2 transformer-based protein language model.
 A KO represents a family (or set) of proteins that related by function.
 In order to represent each KO in a compact way, we just take the average of the embeddings for each protein within the KO.
 This produces a single vector for each KO.

+### The HGT Model

+The model is based on the Heterogeneous Graph Transformer model.
+We use the same algorithm as defined in the paper from the implementation in `pytorch geometric`.
+We add a link prediction head on top of the GNN to predict if a compound and a KO link or not.